lissengithub/react-native-audio-pro/README.md

 1. **Gradle Configuration**:

-   Ensure that your `build.gradle` files are set to use SDK version 33 or higher.
+   Ensure that your `build.gradle` is set to use SDK version 33 or higher.

    ```gradle
    // File: android/build.gradle